 - Getting Crap Past the Radar: "You're the only lock that's made to fit my key" in "Straight from the Factory".

-- Happy Rain: "Like the Rain", in which he sings that he's "falling for you now just like the rain".
+- Happy Rain: "Like the Rain", in which he says that he never liked the rain until he walked through it with his lover, and now he's "falling for [her] just like the rain".

 - Leaving Food For Santa: "'Til Santa's Gone (I Just Can't Wait)".
 Hint: It was originally called "'Til Santa's Gone (Milk and Cookies)".

 - New Sound Album and Unplugged Version: D'lectrified, recorded entirely with acoustic instruments.

 - Record Producer: He was produced by James Stroud from his debut album through Nothin' but the Taillights (a 10-year span), with Mark Wright as an additional producer on his debut.
 From D'Lectrified onward, he produced by himself.
 He also produced Nashville Star winner Buddy Jewell's debut album, and a couple albums by acts on Equity

 - Sequel Song: "No Time to Kill" references "Killin' Time".